 Oh, I should also mention, the second map’s location in the world map is toward the top just right of center.
 You can see the Sunken Lands just north of The Great Midland Kingdom.

-This was pretty impressive for a 13 old kid I think.
+This was pretty impressive for a kid I think.
 The idea behind the second map is that it is mostly a land of barbarians (hence all the open space).
-Off the eastern edge of the map was a great dwarven kingdom, Kobur Illud if i recall – I don’t have the notes in front of me, and they were losing a war with the elves.
+Off the eastern edge of the map was a great dwarven kingdom, Kobur Illud if i recall – I don’t have the notes in front of me, and they were losing a war with the elves ((On this map, the ruins of Kobur Illud are called Shadow Stone).
 Who lived even further east in ‘The City at the Edge of the World’.
 Yeah, some of my elves were city dwellers, there is a reason for that.
 For now you will just have to wonder.
 DUN DUN DAAAAAAAAH! *Ahem* let us continue shall we?

 The elves were winning the war, and were planning on making the dwarves extinct for all their mining and destroying of the environment.
 The dwarves would have been toast, if it was not for a group called ‘The Benefactors’.
 They used great magics to raise part of the floor of the Great Inner Sea so the dwarves could escape across it, fleeing the island of Hespae.
 Kind of like a reverse Moses.
 Except there was a group of them.
 The sea floor did not sink back right away, it began to sink a week after the escape, but slowly.
 The map takes place about ten years after the dwarves escaped, and you can see the land is a huge mire, but one can still transverse it.
 Why did’t the elves follow?
 I actually do not remember anymore.
 Maybe they were microwaving a burrito and they forgot about it or something.
 They DID send halflings (who were elven allies) into the barbarian lands to spy on them.
 Forming the village of Brandy wine, but more on that later.